 Your budget is another important factor to consider when choosing a post-workout shake or supplement.
 There are many different options available, and they all vary in price.

 It’s important to find a shake or supplement that fits into your budget.
 However, don’t sacrifice quality for the price.
-There are many high-quality options available that won’t break the bank.
+There are many high-quality options available that won’t break the bank, or you can make your own from food ingredients you probably already have.

 The Bottom Line